 How much Chyawanprash should I have?

-Chyawanprash is designed in such a way that it is suitable nearly all age groups.
+Chyawanprash is designed in such a way that it is suitable for nearly all age groups.
 In general, adults should opt for 1 to 2 teaspoons (10g), while children over the age of 6 can have ½ to 1 teaspoon.
 For kids ages 3 to 5, a quarter teaspoon of Chyawanprash is adequate.
 For people over 60 years of age, ½ to 1 teaspoon is enough.
 Chyawanprash can be taken daily.

 If you’re thinking about buying Chyawanprash, it’s a good idea to closely read the ingredients and sourcing of all products you’re considering before deciding which Chyawanprash is best for your needs.
-Chyawanprash benefits can be affected by organic ingredients, ethical and sustainable sourcing, total sugar per serving, type of sugar used and more.
+The quality and benefits of Chyawanprash can be affected by ingredient quality, ethical and sustainable sourcing, total sugar per serving, type of sugar used and more.